Skip to content

 Short answers, pulled from the story.

-What role does Thoth play in the judgment of the dead in the Duat?
+What role did Thoth play in the Egyptian Book of the Dead?